Class 1 Division

 Group A: Acetylene (rare, nasty stuff) Group B: Hydrogen, butadiene, ethylene oxide Group C: Ethylene, cyclopropane Group D: Propane, gasoline, natural gas, acetone — the most common

 Your equipment markings must match the group.
-Practically speaking, a Group D motor won't cut it in a Group B area.
+A Group D motor won't cut it in a Group B area.
 Ever.

 Why It Matters / Why People Care

 Insurance underwriters care.
-OSHA cares.
-In practice, the AHJ (Authority Having Jurisdiction) cares.
+Here's the thing — oSHA cares.
+The AHJ (Authority Having Jurisdiction) cares.
 And if something ignites, lawyers really care.

 But here's what most people miss: Class 1 Division 2 isn't a suggestion.
 It's not "best practice."
 It's the minimum legal standard for that space.
 Treat it like a suggestion and you own the liability.